Andrade-Diego/CS499/TensorFlowAPI/README.md

 ![alt text](trainingExample.JPG "Labeling")

 * With the current structure, the program is built using one class label (i.e. occupied).
-If you wish to add another class label, such as empty (for an empty parking space), a lot of other programs would have to be changed- this is not recommended for the current structure.
+If you wish to add another class label to be detected, such as empty (for an empty parking space), a lot of other programs would have to be changed- this is not recommended for the current structure.

 ## Built With